 Eastwood Park’s 2017-18 training dates now available

-We deliver a range of courses related to the safety, servicing and testing of a range of biomedical electrical equipment including; electro-cardiovascular, ventilation, anaesthesia and dental.
+We deliver training related to the safety, servicing and performance verification of a range of biomedical electrical equipment including electro-cardiovascular, ventilation, anaesthesia and dental.

 The MHRA Managing Medical Devices (April 2015) supersedes MHRA Managing Medical Devices (2014).

 NB Servicing dental operating units – this course is based on the regulations and guidance for dental practices including HTM02-01: Medical gas pipeline systems, CfPP 01-01 Guidance on the management and decontamination of surgical instruments as well as new legislation relating to Ionising Radiation Regulations IRR17 and IR(ME)R18 which come into force in 2018.